 For a house list survey, the type of mistake encountered is usually simple: someone started a survey, got interrupted, and restarted it a day or a week or even a month later.
 You don’t want to double-count one respondent, so you will need to identify and delete all but one of their responses.
-I typically delete all but the last complete response or the longest partial response, and I typically identify each individual uniquely by piping into the survey their email address or their contact identifier from the marketing automation software used to send the personalized invitations.
+We typically delete all but the last complete response or the longest partial response, and we identify each individual uniquely by piping into the survey their email address or their contact identifier from the marketing automation software used to send the personalized invitations.

-For a survey promoted over social media, the data cleansing [Wikipedia] may be more difficult.
+For a survey promoted over social media, the data cleansing may be more difficult.
 You still might have people start and then restart the survey, but now without a completely unique way to track them.
 If you are offering a prize or incentive, you may see the survey inundated by spam.
 For one study that one of our clients promoted on social media, the first 100 responses were all from the same respondent: he answered all questions exactly the same 100 times, but provided a unique Gmail address for each response!
-One preventative measure is to track social media responses by using a different URL for the survey than the URL you use in your email campaigns, to make data cleansing of such results easier.
-A second preventative measure is to not offer monetary incentives via Twitter or Facebook or Tumblr.
+One preventative measure is to track social media responses by using a different URL for the survey than the URL that you use in your email campaigns, to make data cleansing of such results easier.
+A second preventative measure is to not offer monetary incentives via Twitter or Facebook or Snapchat.

 For surveys published to one or more panels, the potential problems grow more complicated: